TISUnion/PrimeBackup/docs/maintain/corrupted_blobs.md

 !!pb back 78 --no-verify
 ```

-`--no-verify` applies to cases where the blob/chunk file content can be read and decompressed normally, but the hash or size does not match the database record (i.e., `mismatched` type)
+`--no-verify` applies to cases where direct blob data or chunk data from a pack entry can be read and decompressed normally, but the hash or size does not match the database record (i.e., `mismatched` type)
 For missing files or files that cannot be decompressed, `--no-verify` has no effect and must be used together with `--fail-soft`

 The two flags can be combined: